ironbar/hungry_geese/reports/04_Modeling.md

 To try this idea I'm thinking of just training without playing.
 I want this to be a fast experiment, like one day or so.
 So I will keep the model small and the batch size big to train fast.

+Results show a difference in train loss, the new version has a higher loss.
+However elo score and state value are equivalent.

 #### Bigger models

 Probably training a bigger model could improve elo score.
+I'm going to train a model with 718 filters.
+This model will have close to 20M parameters compared to the 512 model that has around 9M of parameters.

 #### Download matches from the leaderboard